QuietImCoding/Pluggy/README.md

 ## Installing Pluggy

+If you have python installed or want to modify source code, you can pull this repository and just run pluggy.py.
+If you just want to use pluggy as-is, you can extract the Pluggy.zip file to a folder and run the pluggy.exe file in the resulting folder.

 ## General Usage Instructions
 Once pluggy is opened, you should see a window that looks like this